What will your customers want from you this January? Here are 10 marketing ideas to get you started.

 8. Offer a trial

-Budget is really important in January for obvious reasons.
+Budget is really important in January for obvious reasons, with the cost of living crisis never off the front pages this year it matters more than ever.
 Is there a way that offers new customers your products or services for a short period for a reduced rate or for free?

 Another thought is you offer a cut down version of what the customer would get when they pay in full.